dcheng69/Sensor_Network_and_Embedded_Systems/lab3/Analysis_of_Random_Geometric_Graphs.md

 The Maximal Support Distance is `0.06`, and the corresponding Maximal Support Path is shown in the graph below in red colour.

 ![Delaunay_Triangle_Diagram_with_Maximal_Support_Path](../lab3/Delaunay_Triangle_Diagram_with_Maximal_Support_Path.png)

+# Summary

+Employ the technique like `k-connectivity` and `k-coverage` we can evaluation the network in terms of connectivity and coverage.
+Furthermore, when we abstract the network to do further analysis, `Maximal Breach Path` is a technique based on geometry and `Maximal Support Breach Path` is a technique based on topology, once you build up the model of the problem, you can always use `BFS` or `DFS` to solve specific problems!

+All the diagrams used in this assignment is submitted in this GitHub repository: https://github.com/dcheng69/Sensor_Network_and_Embedded_Systems/blob/dev-lab3/lab3/lab3.ipynb